 July and September: river crossings are the best during this time as various wildlife species cross back and forth between the two areas.
 In September, the animals cross back into the Serengeti.
 After September, there is still a tail end of the migration which lags behind the main herds.
 If you are late, you can still hope to catch the last of them.
 The animals then go back to the Serengeti plains from where they started at the beginning of the year and start the whole process again.

-Our favourite tours showcasing the best of The Great Migration
+Our favourite tours showcasing the best of The Great Migration in Africa

-A selection of our favourite places for The Great Migration
+A selection of our favourite places for The Great Migration in Africa

 Accommodations for every kind of traveller